-It can be difficult to say if your solar lights will get enough energy from shady days.
+It can be difficult to say if your solar lights will get enough energy on shady days.
 As we will discuss below, many factors will impact how much sunlight your solar lights need.

 That being said, most shady days will produce enough energy to last you through the night, especially if you have energy left over from the last sunny day.
 You might want to be more careful about how much light you are using, though.

 - Related Read: Do Solar Panels Work On Cloudy Days?

 How Much Sunlight Does a Solar Light Need?

 Many factors impact how much sunlight your solar light will need.
 Factors such as the type of light in question, panel, and battery will determine exactly how much light your lights need to last the entire night.

 As an estimation, experts recommend having 8 hours of direct sunlight to get 12 to 15 hours of charge.
 This is more than enough time to last overnight.
 Of course, just 4 hours of direct sunlight will give you 6 to 8 hours of charge to last you through the night.

 If you are having trouble generating enough energy to keep your solar lights on overnight, here are some tips for getting more sunlight: